inrae/MSpangepop/README.md

 ## Support and Development

-MSpangepop is developed at INRAe as part of the PangenOak project.
+MSpangepop is developed at INRAE as part of the PangenOak project.